Eugene Augustin Lauste

+Life

-By age 23 he held 53 French patents.
-He emigrated to the United States in 1886 where he worked as an assistant to French-born William Kennedy Laurie Dickson at the Edison Laboratories.
-Lauste contributed to the development of the leading predecessor to the motion picture projector, the Kinetoscope, an invention for which Edison would claim credit.
+By age 23 Lauste had filed 53 French patents.
+He emigrated to the United States in 1886 and started working at the Edison Laboratories where he met French-born William Kennedy Laurie Dickson.
+Lauste occasionally contributed to the development of the leading predecessor to the motion picture projector, the Kinetoscope, though he was never Dickson's chief assistant.
 Lauste left Edison in 1892.

 Lauste also worked on an idea for a combustible gasoline engine; he did develop a working model in the 1890s but gave up when told that such a noisy device would never be widely used.
 He then worked with Major Woodville Latham, for whom he engineered the Eidoloscope and assisted with the design of the Latham loop.
 (Later, Dickson would credit Lauste with the loop's invention.)

 The Eidoloscope was demonstrated for members of the press on 21 April 1895 and opened to the paying public on 20 May, in a lower Broadway store with films of the Griffo-Barnett prize fight, taken from Madison Square Garden's roof on 4 May.
 Thanks to the Latham loop inside the camera, the entire fight could be continuously shot on a single reel of film.
 He held regular displays of the pictures that summer in a Coney Island tent.